Crossed Products, Conditional Expectations and Constraint Quantization: Constraints Four Ways

-In this section we will demonstrate how the extended phase space figures naturally in the implementation of constraints by considering three distinct methods: (i) Refined Algebraic Quantization, (ii) BRST Quantization, and (iii) Path Integral Quantization.
+In this section we will demonstrate how the extended phase space figures naturally in the implementation of constraints by considering four distinct methods: (i) Refined Algebraic Quantization, (ii) BRST Quantization, (iii) Path Integral Quantization, and (iv) the commutation theorem.
 In this respect, we will also seek to accomplish the goal of unifying these distinct approaches to quantizing systems with constraints under the umbrella of a single geometric framework.
-As we will demonstrate, all three approaches to constraint quantization are linked in the sense that they construct conditional expectations from the crossed product algebra to a $G$-invariant subalgebra.
+As we will demonstrate, all four approaches to constraint quantization are linked in the sense that they construct projection maps originating from the crossed product algebra.

 In what follows we will concentrate on generic algebras of the form \beq \cpalg \equiv \mathcal{M} \rtimes_{\alpha} G. \eeq We may regard $\cpalg$ as arising from the quantization of an extended phase space $X_{ext} \rightarrow X$, where $(X,\Omega)$ is a symplectic manifold acted upon at least presymplectically by the group $G$.\footnote{Since our analysis is primarily aimed at understanding gauge theories, it is more rigorously correct to regard the ``group" $G$ as having the structure of a Lie groupoid -- as was implicit in the discussion in Section \ref{sec: preliminaries}.
 To avoid overloading the discussion with too much technical detail, we will often refer to $G$ merely as a group.
 For a discussion of crossed products with locally compact topological groupoids see \cite{paterson2012groupoids,landsman1999lie}.} In this regard it will also be beneficial to regard $\mathcal{M}$ as the algebra obtained by quantizing the non-extended space $X$.
 Our goal will be to describe how the machinery of the crossed product allows for the seamless implementation of constraints associated with the group $G$.
 Let us emphasize, in light of Section \ref{sec: QEPS}, that when we have a gauge theory in mind this does \emph{not} entail constraining the physical charges in any way.
 One may always think of the gauge theory algebra as being of the form \beq \mathcal{M}_{\pbalg} \simeq \bigg(\mathcal{M}_{X} \rtimes_{\alpha^{(2)}} \morphalg_{(2)} \bigg) \rtimes_{\alpha^{(1)}} \morphalg_{(1)}, \eeq where the constraint quantization procedures described below are performed for $\morphalg_{(1)}$ while treating $\mathcal{M}_{X} \rtimes_{\alpha^{(2)}} \morphalg_{(2)}$ as its own algebra.
 This observation plays out in the examples discussed in Section \ref{sec: Zamples}.